mrismanaziz/Reforestation/README.md

-## Just watched a documentary about beavers… It was the best damn program I’ve ever seen.
+## I have the heart of a lion... and a lifetime ban from the San Diego Zoo.